 Professor Kepley has a comprehensive biology research background and is recognized internationally for his work, much of which he has shared in 90 peer-reviewed publications.
 In business, Dr. Kepley was the Group Leader of NanoBiology at Luna Innovations, where he increased revenue by $2 million during his three years as a full-time executive.
 His inventions have resulted in 11 issued patents for products in active commerce, notably, the first basophil-specific antibody (2D7) currently sold through several biotech companies.
 Dr. Kepley holds a tenured professorship at the Joint School of Nanoscience and Nanoengineering.
 He has a BS in Biology, a PhD from Medical College of Virginia, and an MBA from the College of William and Mary.

 Director of Research and Development

-Dr. Kulberg earned a Bachelor of Science degree in Biology from the University of South Florida and her PhD in Biology from the University of California, San Diego.
+Dr. Tinker-Kulberg earned a Bachelor of Science degree in Biology from the University of South Florida and her PhD in Biology from the University of California, San Diego.
 Her doctoral studies concentrated on understanding the DNA replication and transcription mechanisms of bacteriophage T4 in E. coli bacteria.
-Her postdoctoral research at the University of California, San Francisco, then focused on DNA damage-induced cell cycle checkpoints in S. cerevisiae yeast.
+Her postdoctoral research at the University of California, San Francisco, then focused on elucidating the mechanisms of DNA damage-induced cell cycle checkpoints in S. cerevisiae yeast.

 Community and Government Relations